- Video length: 2:12.

-- On the ribbon, confirm that the Map tab is selected.
-In the Navigate group, click the Bookmarks drop-down menu to confirm that your project has four bookmarks.
+- On the ribbon, click the Map tab.
+In the Navigate group, click Bookmarks and confirm that your project has four bookmarks.

-Saved properties and settings of your project—including the map, the scene, and the bookmarks—will become part of the project template.
+Saved properties and settings of your project—including the map, scene, and bookmarks—will be included in the project template.

 Share the project as a project template

-A project template can be shared to your ArcGIS Online or Portal for ArcGIS account or it can be saved locally.
-In this tutorial, you'll share the template to your online account to make it easily available to others.
+A project template can be shared to your ArcGIS Online or ArcGIS Enterprise portal or it can be saved locally.
+In this tutorial, you'll share the template to your portal to make it easily available.

-If you do not have an ArcGIS Online or Portal for ArcGIS account, you can save the project template locally instead of sharing it to a portal.
-You won't be able to complete the tutorial steps as written, but you will be able to create the project template and access it later to make a new project.
-Learning how to create and use a project template is more important than the storage location of the file.
+If you don't have Internet access or sharing privileges to your portal, you can save the project template locally.
+You won't be able to complete the tutorial steps exactly as written, but you will be able to access the template to create a project.

 - On the ribbon, click the Share tab.
 In the Save As group, click Project Template .

-The Create Project Template pane opens.
+The Create Project Template pane appears.
 Under Start Creating, accept the default option to Upload template to Online account.

-- Under Name and Location, add an underscore and your name or initials to the default name.
+- Under Item Details, in the Name box, replace the default name with New_Zealand_template.
+Add your name or initials to the name.

-- Under Item Description, for the Summary, type ArcGIS Pro project template for New Zealand projects.
+- In the Summary box, type ArcGIS Pro project template for New Zealand projects.

-- Under Sharing Options, select the check box next to the name of your Portal or ArcGIS Online organization.
+- Under Share with, check the box next to the name of your ArcGIS Online or ArcGIS Enterprise organization.